juliaolivieri/COMP_162/lecture12/correlation.md

 D. The variability of one variable.

-### Which of the following is a possible value for a correlation coefficient?

-A. -1.5

-B. 1.01

-C. 2

-D. 0.5

 ### Which of the following correlation coefficients represents the strongest relationship between two variables?